Enriquedlrm16/Github_Large_Files/README.md

 - This a repository in which you can learn how to upload large files (>100Mb) into your Github.

 - IMPORTANT: ¡You must have previously established your Github ssh key!
 To do it... visit this link: https://docs.github.com/en/github-ae@latest/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

+- IMPORTANT: ¡You must have previously installed Git Large File Storage (LFS)!
+To do it... visit this link: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage

  - The **text strings in quotes** are the ones you have to **modify** with your personal information. <br/><br/><br/><br/>